Love, Life & HIV: Voices of Young People with HIV from Around the World

-Learning about My Body: Birth to Two Years of Age
+Learning about My Body: Two to Five Years of Age

 Parents are the most important influence in a child’s life.
 Children learn about culture, spiritual beliefs, moral values, and social skills from their parents.
 Parents also play a crucial role in the physical, mental, emotional as well as sexual health development of their children.

 This book has been developed to support parents as their children’s sexual health educators.
-In particular, this book is meant to help parents share important messages with their children on growth and development.This book is available for loan through all Saskatchewan Public Libraries.SKU: 7-209
+In particular, this book is meant to help parents share important messages with their children on growth and development.This book is available for loan through all Saskatchewan Public Libraries.SKU: 7-210

-This poster has been developed to support parents in their role as the primary sexual health educators of their children.
+This information card has been developed to support parents in their role as the primary sexual health educators of their children.

-It is important that parents engage their children in sexual health discussions at an early age, beginning with teaching the proper terminology of body parts.
+It is important that parents engage their children in sexual health discussion at an early age, beginning with teaching the proper terminology of body parts.
 Early introduction of the topic increases the confidence and comfort of both the parents and children to talk about sexual health at later years.SKU: 7-206